Insurance12 min read

 New York Property & Casualty Insurance License Exam Overview

-The New York Property & Casualty Insurance Exam is administered by Prometric on behalf of the New York Department of Financial Services (DFS).
-New York has some of the strictest insurance regulations in the nation, including the highest mandatory PIP coverage requirements.
+The New York Property & Casualty Insurance Agent/Broker Exam is administered by PSI Services LLC on behalf of the New York Department of Financial Services (DFS).
+New York has some of the strictest insurance regulations in the nation, including the highest mandatory PIP (no-fault) coverage requirement of any state.

-Passing this exam qualifies you to sell property, casualty, and auto insurance in New York—the 4th largest state by population with over 19 million residents and a massive market for personal and commercial insurance.
+Passing this exam qualifies you to sell property, casualty, and auto insurance in New York — the 4th largest state by population with roughly 19.8 million residents and one of the largest personal and commercial insurance markets in the country.

 Exam Format at a Glance